 |Grand Canyon University||30||Each course is 6 weeks, completion time N/A|

 How Much Does A Masters in Educational Leadership Degree Cost?

-To give specific examples, this visualization shows graduate tuition costs of 4 institutions with Educational Leadership Graduate Programs as reported by the NCES.
-We have then compared those costs to the typically most affordable and most expensive college options, also as reported by NCES
+The average cost of a of a graduate degree from a public school is $18,383 per year.
+This means you will be able to find programs that cost more and less than the average.
+To give specific examples, this graph shows graduate tuition costs of 4 schools with Educational Leadership Graduate Programs as reported by the NCES.
+We have then compared those costs to the average college options, also as reported by NCES.